Jade-phung/Jade-Phung/README.md

 🌟 About Me:

-I'm student who on the way to becoming a financial analyst (hopeful).
+I'm student on the way to becoming a financial analyst (hopeful).
 I'm sharing about my journey and learning tech 📈💻

 👩 What I'm Up To